 1. Reach everyone – engage everyone

-Staff are the first line of defense against compliance breaches.
-But they’re often busy dealing with customers – attending to queries, resolving issues and providing the high levels of service they’re employed for.
+Staff is the first line of defense against compliance breaches.
+But they’re often busy dealing with customers – attending to queries, resolving issues, and providing the high levels of service they’re employed for.

 The challenge for Compliance Managers is bolstering this first line of defense, without inhibiting the delivery of great customer experiences.

 When planning your compliance communications, ensure remote teams and frontline staff in your branch network are included.
-Consider addressing supply chain risk by also including outsource partners.
+Consider addressing supply chain risk by also including outsourcing partners.